lingtalfi/Ecp/README.md

                 this message for development debug; you could also server-side log it just to be sure

+Note: there can only be one of the above special keys at the time.

 ### Helpers:

 - EcpServiceUtil::executeProcess (in this class, see the How to section)